wp-plugins/contact-form-7-campaign-monitor-extension/readme.txt

 == Installation ==

-1. Upload the entire `contact-form-7-campaign-monitor-extension` folder to the `/wp-content/plugins/` directory.
+1. Upload the entire 'contact-form-7-campaign-monitor-extension' folder to the '/wp-content/plugins/' directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.

-You will find 'Campaign Monitor: Subscriber List Details' menu in your contact from 7 editor.
+You will find 'Campaign Monitor: Subscriber List Details' menu in your Contact Form 7 editor.

 For basic usage, you can also have a look at the [Extension homepage](http://renzojohnson.com/contributions/contact-form-7-campaign-monitor-extension), you can also have a look at the [Contact Form 7 homepage](http://contactform7.com/).